-4.3.1 What constitutes a majority government?
+4.3.1 What Constitutes a Majority Government?

-The general election of 20 September 2021 will result in a House of Commons with 338 members.
-To form a majority government, a party must have 50% of the seats - i.e., 169 - plus one.
-In other words, a party would need to have at least 170 seats in order to form a majority government.
-See the next question.
+The general election of 28 April 2025 will result in a House of Commons with 343 members.
+To form a majority government, a party must have 172 seats, in other words, more than 50% of the seats in the House of Commons.
+(See section 4.3.2.)

-4.3.2 If the Speaker is from the government side, are they included in the majority?
-Can they vote?
+4.3.2 If the Speaker Is from the Government Side, Are They Included in the Majority?
+Can They Vote?

-The Speaker is included; however, the Speaker does not vote except to break a tie.
+The Speaker is included in the majority but does not vote except to break a tie.
 This is called a "casting vote" and is not partisan.
 That is, the Speaker traditionally votes so as to maintain the status quo or to allow further debate on a matter such that a majority decision might be reached.
-Therefore, if a government had a bare majority - 170 seats - it could be in difficulty if the Speaker were elected from its ranks.
-Of note, the election of the Speaker is the first order of business for the House once it reconvenes (see section 5.4.1, below).
+Therefore, if a government had a bare majority - 172 seats - it could be in difficulty if the Speaker were elected from its ranks.
+Of note, the election of the Speaker is the first order of business for the House of Commons once it reconvenes (see section 5.4.1).